 “Prior research had shown that IPOs are generally not a good investment – on average, investors who purchase an IPO in the first few days of trading and hold the stock for three years will lose money,” Field said.

 To better understand how and why this happens, Field’s team hypothesized that less sophisticated investors may be more likely to lose money when investing in IPOs.
-In a paper published in the Journal of Financial and Quantitative Analysis, Field and co-author Michelle Lowry described this research.
+Field and co-author Michelle Lowry described this research in the Journal of Financial and Quantitative Analysis.

 Working with data from more than 6,000 IPOs, Field and Lowry examined the holdings of institutional shareholders (like mutual funds and pension funds).